parse-community/docs/_includes/parse-server/configuration.md

 The full range of options for Password Policy are:

 *`passwordPolicy` is an object that contains the following rules:
-*`passwordPolicy.validationError`: optional error message to be sent instead of the default "Password does not meet the Password Policy requirements." message.
+*`passwordPolicy.validationError`: optional error message to be sent instead of the default "Password does not meet the Password Policy requirements" message.
-*`passwordPolicy.doNotAllowUsername`: optional setting to disallow username in passwords *`passwordPolicy.maxPasswordAge`: optional setting in days for password expiry.
+*`passwordPolicy.doNotAllowUsername`: optional setting to disallow username in passwords.
+*`passwordPolicy.maxPasswordAge`: optional setting in days for password expiry.
 Login fails if user does not reset the password within this period after signup/last reset.
 *`passwordPolicy.maxPasswordHistory`: optional setting to prevent reuse of previous n passwords.
 Maximum value that can be specified is 20.
 Not specifying it or specifying 0 will not enforce history.
-*`passwordPolicy.resetTokenValidityDuration`: optional setting to set a validity duration for password reset links (in seconds)
+*`passwordPolicy.resetTokenValidityDuration`: optional setting to set a validity duration for password reset links (in seconds).
-*`passwordPolicy.resetTokenReuseIfValid`: optional setting to resend current token if it's still valid
+*`passwordPolicy.resetTokenReuseIfValid`: optional setting to resend the current token if it's still valid.

 ```js
 const validatePassword = password => {